danielsaidi/website_danielsaidi/_posts/2010/2010-06-10-jquery-object-inheritance.md

 ---
-title:	"jQuery, MooTools, object inheritance and JSON"
+title: jQuery, MooTools, object inheritance and JSON
 date:  2010-06-10 12:00:00 +0100
 tags:  javascript jquery web
 ---

 I have previously used both MooTools and jQuery as embedded toolkits in projects of mine.
 I have used MooTools a lot longer than jQuery, but as I have moved more